All things are thine: no gift have we

 In the fair garden of the West.

-This local reference has led to the omission of this verse in many hymnals.
+This local reference has led to the omission of this stanza in many hymnals.
 Without it, the hymn is a very appropriate celebration for a new church, especially in a new building:

 O Father! deign these walls to bless,